WorldVistA/VistA/Documentation/README.rst

   * ObtainingTestingCode_

-If the VistA instance to be generate is going to be imported from the OSEHRA VistA-M repository, see the two following files for instructions on obtaining and preparing the M code for import:
+If the VistA instance to be generate is going to be imported from the OSEHRA VistA-M repository, see the following file for instructions on obtaining and preparing the M code for import:

  * ObtainingVistAMCode_
- * PrepareMComponents_

 For the next sections, follow the instructions based upon which type of MUMPS database will be utilized for the VistA installation: